Award for Excellence in Research

 ii) sources and types of funding required for such work;

-iv) letters from external assessors who will be asked by the faculty to assess the importance of the member’s contributions within her field and how the research work influenced the discipline (the letter will specify what information allows them to state that the researcher has earned distinction for herself and for the University as a result of the importance and exceptional characteristics of her research work).
+v) letters from external assessors who will be asked by the faculty to assess the importance of the members’ contributions within their field and how the research work influenced the discipline (the letter will specify what information allows them to state that the researchers have earned distinction for themselves and for the University as a result of the importance and exceptional characteristics of their research work).

 6. NOMINATION PROCEDURE

-a) a complete, up-to-date, OCGS model of the nominee’s curriculum vitae;
+a) a complete, up-to-date, OCGS model (or a curriculum vitae that contains equivalent information) of the nominee’s curriculum vitae;

 b) a one to three page submission, prepared by the nominee, describing the area of research and how it has contributed to the field or discipline, in language that any member of the Committee can understand;

-c) recommendations of department chairs and departmental teaching personnel committees, with alternative committees where necessary;
+c) recommendations of department Chairs and Departmental Teaching Personnel Committees (DTPC), with alternative committees where necessary;

-d) three letters from external assessors who will be asked by the faculty to assess the importance of the member’s contributions within her field and how the research work has influenced the discipline by specifying what information allows them to state that the researcher has earned distinction for herself and for the University as a result of the importance and exceptional characteristics of her research work.
+d) three letters from external assessors who will be asked by the faculty to assess the importance of the member’s contributions within their field and how the research work has influenced the discipline by specifying what information allows them to state that the researcher has earned distinction for themselves and for the University as a result of the importance and exceptional characteristics of their research work.

 7. PUBLIC RELATIONS